scalacenter/course-management-tools/docs/reference-cmtc.md

 the `cmtc next-exercise` command, which pulls in the instructions and tests for the next exercise and the exercise solving process can continue.

-> Warning: this command will overwrite any modification that a student has made to tests.
+> Note: this command will check if any modifications have been made to test code files.
+> If changes are detected, the execution of the command is aborted and an error message
+> is printed that lists the modified files.
+The student can then decided to either force
+> the move using the `-f` option, or to move the changed file(s) to a new location.
 > Any custom tests have to be saved in a location that is not part of the configured
 > set of test code folders (see setting [`cmt.test-code-folders`](reference-config.md#test-code-folders))

+The following options are available:

+&nbsp;&nbsp;&nbsp;&nbsp;**-f**: Force moving to the next exercise.

+&nbsp;&nbsp;&nbsp;&nbsp;**-h**: Print command-specific help.

 ### cmtc previous-exercise

 #### Synopsys

-`cmtc previous-exercise <studentified repo parent folder>`
+`cmtc previous-exercise [-hf] -s <studentified repo parent folder>`

 #### Description